mik-jozef/chalk/notes.md

 generic types can be only class types or the declared trait type something like linq (ie. inline SQL)?
-Implicit type conversions: class to traits, trait loss and trait reordering go's channels? can they be a class? async functions and threads should be similar if possible and reasonable (?) no empty statement (`;`), use empty block `{}` instead no named parameter calls a type can implement Nullable, save space if optional function binding operator? algebraic data types? (`data D = A Int | B Int Int`) debugger should be able to output stack trace with library methods hidden always infer generic params if possible
+Implicit type conversions: class to traits, trait loss and trait reordering go's channels? can they be a just part of stl?
+How are they different from `Stream<Promise<T>>`? is `AsyncStream<T>` necessary? or is `Stream<Promise<T>>` enough? async functions and threads should be similar if possible and reasonable (?) would it be possible to have things like locks and memory fences only if interacting coroutines happen to be in different threads? no empty statement (`;`), use empty block `{}` instead no named parameter calls a type can implement Nullable, save space if optional function binding operator? algebraic data types? (`data D = A Int | B Int Int`) debugger should be able to output stack trace with library methods hidden stack overflow should not happen unless there is no memory at all always infer generic params if possible
 ```
 // Indentation